Telemedicine HIPAA Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW YOUR MEDICAL INFORMATION MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This Telemedicine HIPAA Notice of Privacy Practices (the "Notice") is being provided to you by PAI Holding Company LLC, as that entity or its subsidiaries and affiliated entities may be formed and incorporated in your state, and the employees and practitioners that work at such entity and/or for such practices, and/or are contracted to provide care in coordination or partnership with such entity and/or for such practices (collectively referred to herein as “PursueCare,” “We,” or “Our”).
+This Telehealth HIPAA Notice of Privacy Practices (the “Notice“) is being provided to you by PursueCare LLC, as that entity, its owners, or its subsidiaries and affiliated professional entities may be formed and incorporated in your state, and the employees and practitioners that work at such entity and/or for such practices, and/or are contracted to provide care in coordination or partnership with such entity and/or for such practices (collectively referred to herein as “PursueCare,” “We,” or “Our”).
 It contains important information regarding your medical information.
 You also have the right to receive a paper copy of this Notice and may ask us to give you a copy of this Notice at any time.
 If you received this Notice electronically, you are still entitled to a paper copy of this Notice upon your request.
-You can request a paper copy of our current Notice from the Privacy Officer at 877.742.6992, or you can access it on our website at https://www.pursuecare.com/nopp.
+You can request a paper copy of our current Notice from the Privacy Officer at firstname.lastname@example.org or (860) 317-0995, or you can access it on our website at http://www.pursuecare.com/NOPP.

 PERMITTED USES AND DISCLOSURES